 Lighting is an aspect that 3D artists will pay a lot of attention to.
 It is probably the most important aspect of any image reference, and you must know how to give 3D artists what they need.
 Without it, a modeler can’t properly see the shape of the object, the depth of shadows, or the color of a material.

-It is important that the image you send has a proper lighting setup.
+The image you send must have a proper lighting setup.
 3D artists have very specific lighting requirements.
 Unfortunately, most people aren’t aware of what they are, and end up sending images that don’t fit the bill.

 A modeler uses 3D modeling image references to light a model based on the following principles:

-• The first principle is that the light source must be on top of the camera.
-Sources of light can be many and varied: sunlight outdoors; incandescent bulbs indoors; fluorescent bulbs; flash photography; studio lights; small lamps; candles.
+- The first principle is that the light source must be on top of the camera.
+Sources of light can be many and varied: sunlight outdoors; incandescent bulbs indoors; fluorescent bulbs; flash photography; studio lights; small lamps; and candles.

 #4.
 Materials and Textures